MalaganMan/Panels/JaniKasurinen/Fantom-S - SonicCell  - Patch Converter/README.txt

 - 2026 July 9th: Complete reface and some External Input parameters added.
 Setup & System Reques, Save and Load added.
 - 2026 July 10th: Bugs in Mididatareceive function of non-existing variables fixed.
 MIDI OUT button remade.
 - 2026 July 11th: Temporaty Request, Save and Load added.
 Reface of positioning of groups and buttons.
+- 2026 July 12th: Temporaty Load -function had wrong ID 10 = Hx0A instead of 16 = Hx10 and made it inoperable.